mia-platform/documentation/docs/paas/deployment_tools.md

 ## [Argo-rollouts](https://argo-rollouts.readthedocs.io/) from Argo

 Argo rollouts is a tool included into the [Argo project](https://argoproj.github.io/) that allows to use other deployment strategies:
-* canary &rarr; the traffic is partially routed to the new version of the service, partially to the old one;
+* canary: the traffic is partially routed to the new version of the service, partially to the old one;
-* blue/green &rarr; the new version is deployed (green) but the traffic still goes to the old version (blue), until the new version is "approved" for promotion.
+* blue/green: the new version is deployed (green) but the traffic still goes to the old version (blue), until the new version is "approved" for promotion.
 Once approved, the traffic is switched to new version of the service and the old one is shutted down.

 Argo rollouts allows to implement one of the strategies above using:
 * the kubernetes standard resources (deployment, services and so on);